-Pak Choi 101
+Growing Pak Choi

-There are several great benefits that can be gained from eating Pak choi.
-For example, it is a great addition to maintaining your bone health.
-Within the vegetable, there is a sizeable amount of your body’s daily requirement for phosphorous, magnesium and calcium.
-Phosphorous forms one of the most common minerals in our teeth and bones while magnesium is the foundation of the internal collagen that supports bone minerals.
+- Phosphorus, magnesium, and calcium.
+Within the vegetable, there is a sizable amount of your body’s daily requirement for phosphorus, magnesium, and calcium.
+Phosphorus forms one of the most common minerals in our teeth and bones, while magnesium is the foundation of the internal collagen that supports bone minerals.

+- Stops cholesterol from forming.
 Your cholesterol levels can also benefit from adding this vegetable to your diet.
-It has two types of fiber—soluble and insoluble.
+It has two types of fiber: soluble and insoluble.
 Together, the fiber works to stop cholesterol from forming within your digestive system by attaching itself to bile and fat.

-It can also help you take care of one of your most important muscles—your heart.
+- Vitamin B6 and folate.
 This veggie has about 10% of your daily recommendation of vitamin B6 and folate.
-The calcium and magnesium found in this vegetable also help your heart muscles to relax or contract as is necessary.
+The calcium and magnesium found in this vegetable also help your heart muscles relax or contract as necessary.

 How to Prepare

 Do note that the leaves and stalks have different cooking times, with the leaves cooking faster.
 Overcooking can cause the stems to become too soft and lose their texture elements in dishes.

 Choosing the right pak choi will help you create more flavorful dishes.
-When shopping, look for ones with white stems that are very firm and has deep green leaves attached.
+When shopping, look for ones with white stems that are very firm and have deep green leaves attached.

 Where to Buy the Seeds